zencart/documentation/content/user/email/advanced_email_troubleshooting_2.md

 ## Using external SMTP mail servers

-Some people prefer to use resources such as gmail or yahoo mail etc for sending their business emails.
+Some people prefer to use resources such as Gmail or Yahoo!
+Mail for sending their business emails.
 There are differing schools of thought about the merits of doing so.
 If you deem that this is the best practice for your business, the following information may be of help to you.

 **NOTE:** If you are self-hosting on a local PC server for development purposes, remember that your ISP (internet provider) usually blocks outgoing traffic on port 25, which is commonly used for email.
 Anything on port 25 destined for any server other than the ISP's own email server is generally blocked in order to control spam.
 You will need to choose another port (usually 587 or sometimes 465) and use SMTPAUTH and specify the correct SMTP server credentials.